3 Resume Ideas For Getting A Job For Which You’re Not Fully Qualified

 …I’d be quite rich!

 Instead of stating generic platitudes, think about the detail.
-Be as specific as you possible can:
+Be as specific as you possibly can:

 Start with writing the achievement first, for impact: